lydinton999/crypto-analysis/README.md

     4. Replace -1 with Sent and 1 with received in the whale_transactions

-    5. Change type from float to string
+    5. Change datatype from float to string

     6. Data cleaning and formatting
 ### Exploratory Data Analysis